pekwm/pekwm/doc/actions.md

 * _neverraise_, do not raise the selected client (unless it's iconified)
 * _tempraise_, raise the selected client but keep the order of the other windows

-If boolean is true, also goes thru iconified windows.
+If boolean is true, also goes through iconified windows.
 Defaults to false.

 **PrevFrame (string boolean)**